RosaDelic/ConductanceEstimation/README.md

 - input:

-  A=nxm matrix containing the v(t) amplitude corresponding to the (gE,gI) pair
+  A:nxm matrix containing the v(t) amplitude corresponding to the (gE,gI) pair

-  T=nxm matrix containing the v(t) period corresponding to the (gE,gI) pair
+  T:nxm matrix containing the v(t) period corresponding to the (gE,gI) pair

-  gE=1xm vector containing discretized values of excitatory conductance gE
+  gE:1xm vector containing discretized values of excitatory conductance gE

-  gI=1xn vector containing discretized values of inhibitory conductance gI
+  gI:1xn vector containing discretized values of inhibitory conductance gI

-  V=1xp vector of the membrane potential from which we want to estimate gE and gI
+  V:1xp vector of the membrane potential from which we want to estimate gE and gI

-  t=1xp vector corresponding to the time vector of V
+  t:1xp vector corresponding to the time vector of V

 - output:

   EstimatedgE:1xp vector of the estimated gE conductance obtained

   EstimatedgI:1xp vector of the estimated gI conductance obtained

+(1.2) TablesCreator(model,d)

+- description:

+  Routine to extract the relations between the amplitude and period with the conductances.
+That is, tables A(gE,gI), T(gE,gI)

+- input:

+  model:base model function

+  d:discretization used to define the vectors of conductances gE,gI

+- output:

+  A:nxm matrix containing the v(t) amplitude corresponding to the (gE,gI) pair

+  T:nxm matrix containing the v(t) period corresponding to the (gE,gI) pair

+  gE:1xm vector containing discretized values of excitatory conductance gE

+  gI:1xn vector containing discretized values of inhibitory conductance gI

+  *The routine also returns a .mat file, named "Results.mat", that contains gE, gI, A and T

 (2) AUXILIAR FUNCTIONS: